Conditional Visibility for Form Fields via Conditional Block

 Not contain text

-It shows/hides the connected field if the target field text doesn’t contain the value you set in the Value to Compare bar.
+It shows/hides the connected field if the target field text doesn’t contain the value you set in the VALUE TO COMPARE textarea.

 Is render state